 The World Museum of Mining offers two underground mine tours that take you into the depths of the Orphan Girl mine.
 The 65 ft tour is a glimpse of the underground and takes 45 minutes to an hour.
 The 100 ft tour provides more in depth history and gives visitors the opportunity to see the Orphan Girl vein.
 The 100 ft tour takes approximately 1.5 hours.
 Get fitted with a miner’s hard hat and light to experience life underground!
-Space is limited and reservations are recommended.
+Space is limited and reservations are required.
 Underground tours are an additional cost.
 From time to time weather conditions affect our ability to offer all available services.

 These tours are not included in the Smithsonian Day Free Admission.
 A 10% discount will apply if you show your Smithsonian Museum Day ticket.
 Reservations are required.

 65 Foot Level Underground Tours will run at 9:30 a.m., 1:00 p.m. and 4:15 p.m.